roopekoo/Kinect3D/2.Filters/unfilter/README.md

 ## Examples
 ./unfilter cloud_cluster_0.pcd XYZ_0.pcd
-- Restores the points from XYZ_0.pcd with a search radius of 0.02 m
+- Restores the points from XYZ_0.pcd with a default search radius of 0.02 m

 ./unfilter cloud_cluster_0.pcd XYZ_0.pcd 0.03
 - Restores the points from XYZ_0.pcd with a search radius of 0.03 m